larryhastings/correlate/README.md

 and those two mappings can have different weights.
 It's best to think of repeated keys like this as actually being two different keys--identical, but distinct.
-It's ike having files with the same filename in two different directories.
+It's like having files with the same filename in two different directories.
 They have the same *filename,* but they're not the same *file.*